-Dominance Comparative Guide - Anti-trust/Competition Law - Turkey
+Dominance Comparative Guide

 2.1 What parties are covered by the dominance legislation?
 Are any exemptions available?

-Along with the other provisions of Law 4054, dominance provisions apply to all entities, provided that they qualify as an 'undertaking' within the meaning of Law 4054.
+Along with the other provisions of Law 4054, dominance provisions apply to all entities, as long as they qualify as an 'undertaking' within the meaning of Law 4054.
 Under the law, an 'undertaking' is defined as a single integrated economic unit that is capable of acting independently in the market to produce, market or sell goods and services.
 State-owned entities also fall within the scope of the application of Article 6 of Law 4054.

 2.2 How is 'dominance' defined in your jurisdiction?